Tips For Extraverts Who Want To Become More Self-Reflective

 But it’s important to realize and accept that there are times when introverts need to be more outgoing, and extraverts need to be more inwardly focused.

 And many of these tips will feel awkward and uncomfortable at first.
 I know, I’ve forced myself to do things that were “not me” many times – for example, I have been an amateur magician most of my life, and performing in front of others was never easy because I don’t really enjoy being in the spotlight.
-(You might think magic is a strange hobby for an introvert such as myself, and you may be right in part – but magic is also a cerebral activity, involving problem solving, creativity, and psychology, amongst others, which has always been the appeal for me.)
+(You might think magic is a strange hobby for an introvert such as myself, and you may be right in part – but magic is also a cerebral activity, involving problem-solving, creativity, and psychology, amongst others, which has always been the appeal for me.)

-Returning to my earlier question about the reasons for such disparity, maybe it’s because people in general do not like or are afraid of what they do not understand (which includes anybody who exhibits traits that are different to your own).
+Returning to my earlier question about the reasons for such disparity, maybe it’s because people in general do not like or are afraid of what they do not understand (which includes anybody who exhibits traits that are different to their own).

 And finally, if you haven’t already done so, I would recommend reading the article referenced above about the differences between introverts and extraverts, because you can look at that and see what sort of behaviours and activities introverts have and do, and use those as a guide to being more self-reflective yourself.